 - The Norton Anthology of World Literature, Vols.
-A, B, & C, 4th edition only - Aeschylus, The Oresteia, trans.
+A, B, & C, 4th edition only because of translations - Aeschylus, The Oresteia, trans.
 Fagles.
-Penguin Publishers. - Course Reader from Maple Press - Edith Hamilton's Greek Mythology.
-You must have a working knowledge of Greek myths.
+Penguin Publishers. - Course Reader from Maple Press - Edith Hamilton's Greek Mythology, any edition (or another author).
+You need to be familiar with Greek myths to understand the reading assignments.
+Hamilton's book will be used for reference.